Awami League Reflects the Mainstream Political Culture of Bangladesh

 The Humanitarian State and Philanthropic Politics

-After achieving independence, Bangabandhu gave utmost importance to the rehabilitation of two crore displaced people, including one crore refugees who took shelter in the neighboring country due to the barbaric persecution by Pakistanis and razakars during the war.
+After achieving independence, Bangabandhu gave utmost importance to the rehabilitation of two crore displaced people, including one crore refugees who took shelter in the neighbouring country due to the barbaric persecution by Pakistanis and Razakars during the war.
 In the first step of reconstructing war-torn Bangladesh, the Awami League government was able to bring back one crore refugees in just three months.
 At the same time, Bangabandhu Sheikh Mujibur Rahman, the founder and prime minister of Bangladesh, renovated and built houses for sheltering displaced people.
 In 1997, Bangabandhu's daughter Sheikh Hasina launched a shelter project for all the disaster-hit helpless and landless people.
 Under the special supervision of Awami League President and Honorable Prime Minister Sheikh Hasina, the government has built houses for ten lakh people so far.

-The 35 instructions given by Bangabandhu to the administration during the non-cooperation movement against the Pakistani junta on March 14, 1971, also included the continuation of all developmental works, aids, rehabilitation and reconstruction work in the cyclone area.
+The 35 instructions Bangabandhu gave to the administration during the non-cooperation movement against the Pakistani junta on March 14, 1971, also included the continuation of all developmental works, aids, rehabilitation and reconstruction work in the cyclone area.
 It is the reflection of Bangabandhu's humanitarian characteristics not to hesitate to give strict orders to stop charging people the land rent and call for continuing all kinds of cooperation for the cyclone-affected people

 Awami League and Bangladesh are inseparable from one another